Currently there are 28 member countries in the European Union.

 How long can the yacht stay in the EU?

-Normally, you can use the vessel in the EU for one and a half years.
+Normally, you can use the vessel in the EU for 18 months.
 In technical terms, the period for discharge for privately used means of sea and inland waterway transport is 18 months.
 This is laid down in Article 562(e) of the implementing provisions of the Customs Code.
 If the boat is "laid up" ("put in bond") for a time the possibility exists for not counting the period of non-use (see below).

 Can the 18 months be extended if the yacht is not used?
 You may want to go home for Christmas!